Susan Blow: Later life and death

 Only ten years after opening her training school Blow withdrew from teaching due to Graves' disease, which is a form of hyperthyroidism.
 She retired in 1884 and moved to Boston with Laura Fischer, who moved there to direct the kindergarten program at Boston Public Schools.
-In her retirement, Blow wrote a book on Dante in 1890 and five books on Fröbel's theories.
-She also helped found the International Kindergarten Union and held a three-year appointment to the Teachers College of Columbia University.
+Blow wrote a book on Dante in 1890, and five books on Fröbel's theories, in her retirement.
+She also helped to found the International Kindergarten Union, and she held a three-year appointment to the Teachers College of Columbia University.

-In 1895, Blow moved to Cazenovia, New York to be near one of her sisters.
+Blow moved to Cazenovia, New York, in 1895, in order to be near one of her sisters.
 She lectured on early childhood education all over the county, only stopping about a month before her death.

 She died in March 1916 in New York City.
-Most references state she died on March 26, but her tombstone at Bellefontaine Cemetery in St. Louis declares she died on March 27.
-At the time of her death, the St. Louis Globe-Democrat wrote, “A great commander is gone, but the soldiers will go marching on.”
-In April 1916, St. Louis celebrated Susan with a meeting of the Susan E. Blow Froebel League and a memorial fund was set up in her name to sponsor lectures.
+Most references state she died on March 26, but her tombstone at Bellefontaine Cemetery in St. Louis declares that she died on March 27.
+The St. Louis Globe-Democrat wrote at the time of her death, “A great commander is gone, but the soldiers will go marching on.”
+St. Louis celebrated Susan in April of 1916 with a meeting of the Susan E. Blow Froebel League.
+A memorial fund was set up in her name in order to sponsor lectures.
 The organization did not last long, as many of Blow's ideas were German in origin and the United States entered World War I the following year.

 An early public elementary school in the Carondolet neighborhood of St. Louis was named for her father.
-Formerly known as Blow Elementary, it is today named the Lyon Academy at Blow.
+It used to be known as Blow Elementary.
+It is known today as the Lyon Academy at Blow.

-Blow Street, which runs through South St. Louis city from the Mississippi River at S. Broadway to the St. Louis Hills neighborhood, also bears her family name.
+Blow Street, which runs through South St. Louis city, from the Mississippi River at S. Broadway to the St. Louis Hills neighborhood, also bears her family name.